-Owned by a Panamanian subsidiary of Shoei Kisen Kaisha of Japan and operated by a Taiwanese transport company, Evergreen Marine, its blockage of the Suez Canal, which is the route for shipments between Europe and Asia and to America, contributed to the rising freight and container rates that had already soared during the COVID-19 pandemic.
-As the vessel finally arrived in Europe and the UK, for traders who had been adversely affected by the incident, it is time to consider how to deal with their claims for loss of and damage to their cargo and other losses caused by delays in the delivery of the cargo.
+Owned by a Panamanian subsidiary of Shoei Kisen Kaisha of Japan, and operated by a Taiwanese transport company, Evergreen Marine, the Ever Given’s blockage of the Suez Canal, which is the route for shipments between Europe, Asia, and America, contributed to rising freight and container rates that had already soared during the pandemic.
+As the vessel finally arrived in Europe and the UK, for traders who had been adversely affected by the incident, it is time to consider how to deal with their claims for loss of and damage to their cargo, and other losses caused by delays in the delivery of the cargo.

 Limitation of liability of the shipowner

-The Owners of M.V.
-Ever Given commenced limitation proceedings before the Admiralty Court in London on 1 April 2021 and the Admiralty Court has made an Order on 13 July 2021 to allow the constitution of the limitation fund.
+The owners of the M.V.
+Ever Given commenced limitation proceedings before the Admiralty Court in London on 1 April 2021, and the Admiralty Court made an Order on 13 July 2021 to allow the constitution of the limitation fund.
 Under the Order, any claims of a type that fall within the 1976 Limitation Convention must be made in this Action before the English court on or before 20 September 2021.
-Claims resulting from the loss of or damage to property or loss resulting from the delay in the carriage of goods by sea are subject to the limitation of liability.
+Claims resulting from the loss of or damage to property, or loss resulting from the delay in the carriage of goods by sea, are subject to the limitation of liability.

 Release of the cargo in exchange of General Average security

 When applying for the limitation, the owners of M.V.
-Ever Given also declared ‘‘General Average’’ by which the owners of the cargo in the containers will be liable to share all of the costs of re-floating the vessel according to the value their cargo bears in proportion to other cargo on board.
-The process of making this assessment is conducted by average adjusters who will be appointed to assess the value of each shipment on board and apply a formula that determines the amount to be contributed by each owner.
-The bills of lading will provide evidence of the contents of the containers held onboard and will help in informing an assessment of the value of the cargo.
+Ever Given also declared ‘‘General Average’’, by which the owners of the cargo in the containers will be liable to share all the costs of re-floating the vessel according to the value their cargo bears, in proportion to other cargo on board.
+The process of making this assessment is conducted by average adjusters, who will be appointed to assess the value of each shipment on board and apply a formula that determines the amount to be contributed by each owner.
+The bills of lading will provide evidence of the contents of the containers held on board, and will help in informing an assessment of the value of the cargo.